gomeddo/GoMeddo-Activity-Scheduling-and-Registration/README.md

 5. **Create Reservations**:
    - Create reservations for the classes you want to display on the frontend.
-   - Ensure each reservation is linked to the appropriate resource types, staff, and other custom fields.
+   - Ensure each reservation is linked to the appropriate reservation types, staff, and other custom fields.

 Note: